The Key to Getting Sellers to Use Marketing Content

 “It’s a common problem: The marketing team creates content for sales, but sellers don’t use it.
 Companies in this uncertain economy cannot afford to waste time, money, and effort this way,” said Mark Magnacca, president and co-founder of Allego.

 Allego and B2B DecisionLabs wanted to find out how to solve this problem.
-They conducted two real-world behavioral studies to learn what increases sellers’ willingness to use a new piece of marketing collateral.
+They conducted two real-world behavioral studies to learn what increases sellers’ willingness to use a new piece of marketing content.
 And they found that who shares the content with sellers affects their likelihood of using it.

 Yes, in this case, the messenger is to blame.